I’ll get straight to the point…

 That’s because these developments offer little if any scarcity value or owner occupier appeal and with so many new apartments developments on the drawing board, investors have no control over the number, location, style or price-points of the many new apartment projects coming out of the ground.

-While these developments serve a purpose in proving accommodation for many students and first time renters, I feel many of these high rise monoliths will become the slums of the future, especially as they have very few owner occupiers and many have a large proportion of overseas investor owners who can’t even make it to the Owner’s Corporation meetings.
+While these developments serve a purpose in providing accommodation for many students and first time renters, I feel many of these high rise monoliths will become the slums of the future, especially as they have very few owner occupiers and many have a large proportion of overseas investor owners who can’t even make it to the Owner’s Corporation meetings.

 Then there are all the construction issues that are just starting to emerge – watch this space more shoddy building practices will come to light creating substantial loss for the purchasers in many high rise buildings.